 Follow these instructions to map HubSpot contact properties to Salesforce lead or contact fields.

 In the example below, Salesforce has a custom field that hasn’t been created in HubSpot yet.
-So let’s walk through the process of mapping an existing Salesforce property to a new property in HubSpot.
+The instructions below walk through the process of mapping an existing Salesforce property to a new property in HubSpot.

 Add new field mapping

-Click on the button to Add new field mapping so we can set up a new mapping between a Salesforce record and a HubSpot property.
+Click Add new field mapping so you can set up a new mapping between a Salesforce record and a HubSpot property.

 Create new HubSpot property